mcpe500/kolosal-cli/MACOS_PACKAGING_GUIDE.md

 │   │       └── LICENSE                  # License file
 └── Applications -> /Applications        # Symlink for easy access
 ```

+## Self-Contained Dependency Bundling

+The macOS package is designed to be completely self-contained, including all necessary external libraries.
+This ensures the application works on any macOS system without requiring users to install additional dependencies.

+### Bundled External Dependencies

+The following external libraries are automatically bundled and their RPATHs fixed during packaging:

+1. **OpenSSL Libraries** (`libssl.3.dylib`, `libcrypto.3.dylib`)
+   - Required for: HTTPS connections, cryptographic operations, PDF signing (PoDoFo)
+   - Source: Homebrew openssl@3 package

+2. **Font and Text Libraries**
+   - **FreeType** (`libfreetype.6.dylib`): Font rendering and typography
+   - **FontConfig** (`libfontconfig.1.dylib`): Font configuration and matching
+   - Source: Homebrew freetype and fontconfig packages

+3. **Image Libraries**
+   - **LibPNG** (`libpng16.16.dylib`): PNG image support for PDF processing
+   - **LibTIFF** (`libtiff.6.dylib`): TIFF image support for PDF processing
+   - **JPEG** (`libjpeg.8.dylib`): JPEG image support for PDF processing
+   - Source: Homebrew libpng, libtiff, and jpeg-turbo packages

+4. **Compression Libraries**
+   - **Zstd** (`libzstd.1.dylib`): Zstandard compression (dependency of LibTIFF)
+   - **LZMA** (`liblzma.5.dylib`): LZMA compression (dependency of LibTIFF)
+   - Source: Homebrew zstd and xz packages

+### RPATH Configuration

+All bundled libraries have their RPATHs automatically fixed to use `@rpath` references, ensuring they can find each other within the app bundle:

+- Main executables use `@executable_path/../Frameworks` to find libraries
+- Libraries use `@rpath/libname.dylib` for inter-library dependencies
+- All external paths (`/opt/homebrew/*`, `/usr/local/*`) are rewritten to use `@rpath`

+### Build-Time Dependency Resolution

+The packaging system automatically:
+1. Detects which external libraries are linked by the main binaries
+2. Copies them from Homebrew installation paths to the app bundle
+3. Recursively processes their dependencies
+4. Fixes all RPATHs to create a self-contained bundle

 ### Installation Process